agersant/crystal/ROADMAP.md

 - [ ] Finite state machines
 - [ ] ECS component for mouse input
 - [ ] Can bind actions to mouse buttons
+- [ ] Leaf UI elements can draw with a custom shader.
+Implement rounded corners in default shader instead of Painter subclass.
 - [ ] UI element visibility
 - [ ] UI Button
 - [ ] UI MenuStack